-It costs about $2,900 -3,500 to professionally paint the interior of a 1,500 sq.ft. house.
+It costs $2,900 -3,500 to professionally paint the interior of a 1,500 sq.ft. house.
 If you do the all the work yourself, you can save up to 50-60% off.

 Aside from the money, you need to consider how much time this project will take to do solo, your painting skills, and the quality of work you want to have.

-Painting a room or the entire house on your own can be a good way to cut costs, but only if you’re sure you can get the job done right the first time.
+Painting a room or the entire house on your own can be a good way to cut remodeling costs, but only if you’re sure you can get the job done right the first time.

 However, if you want trim, doors, moldings, and ceilings done the average painting price per square foot will be$2.95 – 3.5 per square foot.
 This is equivalent to $4,720 – 5,600 for a 1,600 sq.ft. house interior.